-If Students or Staff become III with Symptoms of COVID-19 at School (F, H)
+If Students or Staff become III with Symptoms of COVID-19 at School to being picked up or otherwise sent home.

-The district requires students or staff with a temperature, signs of illness, and/or a positive response to the questionnaire to be sent directly to a dedicated isolation area where students are supervised, prior to being picked up or otherwise sent home.
 Students will be supervised in the isolation area while awaiting transport home and will be separated by at least 6 feet.
 Students will be escorted from the isolation area to their parent/guardian.
 Students or staff will be referred to a healthcare provider and provided resources on COVID-19 testing.
 The district will follow DOH guidance regarding specific steps to be taken following an illness.